 a) pursuit of program (credits attempted, based on prior TAP award)

 6) maintain a C average (2.0 GPA) after having received TAP for two academic years (the equivalent of four semesters)

 Additional factors reported to HESC that may alter the amount of previously approved TAP award are:

 - Duplicate benefits: Additional monetary assistance designated specifically to meet tuition costs.

-- Adjustment of actual tuition charge: Any adjustment of full time tuition -- visiting student, ADA student, graduate assistant, withdrawal prior to 100% tuition liability, dropping course prior to 100% liability.
+- Adjustment of actual tuition charge: Any adjustment of full time tuition -- visiting student, ADA student, withdrawal prior to 100% tuition liability, dropping course prior to 100% liability.